charcoalyy/inspire-music/README.md

 # inspire-music

-this complete remake of the music school's website brings it speed, functionality, and clean design!
+a complete remake of the music school's website to bring it speed, functionality, and clean design